Jumio/mobile-sdk-ios/README.md

 | Link Frameworks Automatically | YES |

 ## Localization
 All label texts and button titles can be changed and localized using the `Localizable-<YOUR_PRODUCT>.strings` file.
-Just adapt the values to your required language and add it to your app project.
-This way, when upgrading our SDK to a newer version, your localization file won't be overwritten.
-Make sure, that the content of your localization file is up to date after an SDK update.
+Just adapt the values to your required language, add it to your app project and mark it as Localizable.
+This way, when upgrading our SDK to a newer version your localization file won't be overwritten.
+Make sure, that the content of this localization file is up to date after an SDK update.
 Note: If using CocoaPods, the original file is located under `/Pods/JumioMobileSDK`.

-With accessibility support, visually impaired users can now enable __VoiceOver__ or change the __font size__ on their device.
-VoiceOver uses existing localization values, just some new strings were added to the localization file.
+Our SDK supports Accessibility.
+Visually impaired users can enable __VoiceOver__ or increased __text size__ on their device.
+VoiceOver uses separate values in the localization file, which can be customised.

 # Get started
 - [Integration Netverify & Fastfill](docs/integration_netverify-fastfill.md)